Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - How to test BRA Long?
 We don't have big enough files.
 - Ask about bug in the main.
 - LSd and ASd have two signatures each.
 For the <ea> one, should we write the size or not?
+- How do we test bcc with long displacement?